 United signing Mata for £37.1million in January of 2013-14 keeps Marouane Fellaini off this list, which feels like some kind of glitch in the David Moyes ‘era’.

-But the Spaniard has provided some memorable moments, most notably his overhead kick winner against Liverpool, to go down as a success.
+But the Spaniard has provided some memorable moments in his eight years (eight!) at Old Trafford, most notably his overhead kick winner against Liverpool, to go down as a qualified success.